Frozen Shoulder Physical Therapy in NJ

 The causes of frozen shoulder are still not fully understood.
 The condition may develop after a shoulder has been immobilized for a period of time due to surgery, a fracture, or another injury.
 Other medical conditions that may be correlated to or increase the likelihood of developing frozen shoulder include:

 The symptoms of adhesive capsulitis may include the following:

 - Lowered shoulder mobility

 - Inability to perform tasks requiring the shoulder

 Do I need physical therapy for frozen shoulder?

 Frozen shoulder is often treated using physical therapy exercises that help improve shoulder mobility and reduce pain.
 At Exchange Physical Therapy Group, we offer a variety of options for frozen shoulder treatment.
 Our team of physical therapists in Jersey City and Weehawken utilize a one-on-one approach to diagnosing, treating, and preventing recurrence of adhesive capsulitis.

-If you are suffering from frozen shoulder, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
+If you are suffering from frozen shoulder, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
 We are open seven days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.